penguinmd/Ranalovesme/PROJECT_STATUS.md

 - `JWT_SECRET` - Used for JWT token generation/verification
 - `INIT_SECRET` - Used for database initialization (already used, can be kept for reference)

-**To view/edit:** Vercel Dashboard → frontend project → Settings → Environment Variables
+**To view/edit:** Vercel Dashboard → ranalovesme project → Settings → Environment Variables

 ## Architecture